-Top 5 4th Quarter Trades of AC - GuruFocus.com
+Top 5 4th Quarter Trades of Ac - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ACORN FINANCIAL ADVISORY SERVICES INC /ADV’s top five trades of the quarter.
+According to GuruFocus data, these were Accel Wealth Management’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Avantis U.S. Small Cap Value ETF has a price-earnings ratio of 6.81 and a price-book ratio of 1.41.
+In terms of valuation, DoubleLine Shiller CAPE U.S. Equities ETF has a price-book ratio of 2.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, ACORN FINANCIAL ADVISORY SERVICES INC /ADV bought 7,314 shares of ARCA:VOO for a total holding of 155,731.
-The trade had a 0.55% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $351.8.
+During the quarter, Accel Wealth Management bought 15,838 shares of ARCA:VDE for a total holding of 26,608.
+The trade had a 1.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $120.59.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-ACORN FINANCIAL ADVISORY SERVICES INC /ADV reduced their investment in NAS:SCZ by 36,678 shares.
+Accel Wealth Management reduced their investment in NAS:ANGL by 26,877 shares.
 The trade had a 0.43% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $53.68.
+During the quarter, the stock traded for an average price of $26.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Small-Cap ETF has a price-earnings ratio of 11.03 and a price-book ratio of 1.22.
+In terms of valuation, VanEck Vectors Fallen Angel High Yield Bond ETF has a price-earnings ratio of 60.03 and a price-book ratio of 7.03.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.